BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 > There is a known bug in GTA:O where "Full Ammo" says "You are unable to purchase ammo at this time."

+### "Thermal Vision" is not working

+> There is a known bug in GTA:O where your Quad/Dual Lens Combat Helmet doesn't appear in "Interaction Menu" > "Accessories" > "Helmets" even though you're wearing it.

 ### "Reload All Weapons" / "Thermal Vision" sometimes fails

 > If you are NOT in a CEO/MC, there is a known bug in GTA:O where "Register as a Boss" may sometimes randomly be hidden from the Interaction Menu.<br>